abbylow/tokka-interview-be/README.md

 Check if Redis is running:
 ```
+docker exec -it redis-cache redis-cli
-docker exec -it redis redis-cli
+docker exec -it redis-queue redis-cli
 ```
 Test the Redis:
 ```